pcotret/litex-wiki/Soft-CPU.md

  * lm32 support was added to upstream GCC around ~2009, no clang support.
  * or1k support was added to upstream GCC in version 9.0.0, clang support was added upstream in version XXX
- * riscv support (VexRISCV, PicoRV32 and Minerva) was added to upstream GCC in version 7.1.0, clang support was added upstream in version 3.1
+ * riscv support (VexRISCV, PicoRV32, Minerva, and Rocket) was added to upstream GCC in version 7.1.0, clang support was added upstream in version 3.1

 You can compile your own compiler, download a precompiled toolchain or use an environment like [TimVideos LiteX BuildEnv](https://github.com/timvideos/litex-buildenv/) which provides precompiled toolchain for all three architectures.